GabeScott/standard-works-vault/General Conference/2003 April - Steadfast in Our Covenants.md

 # Steadfast in Our Covenants

-*By By Susan W. Tanner - Young Women General President*
+By Susan W. Tanner - *Young Women General President*

 *Given in the April session of the 2003 General Conference*

+>*To be steadfast in Christ implies keeping covenants. … When we do these things, … our spirits are lifted and our hearts are filled with love.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/04/steadfast-in-our-covenants?lang=eng)